Recently, we decided to publish a series of case study-style guides to help you grow a brand new website from 0 to 10,000 visits in 30 days.

 The more targeted your giveaway is the higher the quality of your participants will be.
 So instead of buying an iPad to give away, work with brands to give away something that’s aligned with your blog or business.

-You can do a give away with your product or service, buy something outright or work with a company with a product that is desirable to your list to give it away for free.
+You can do a giveaway with your product or service, buy something outright or work with a company who has a product that is desirable to your list to give it away for free.